What is Phonophobia, Synesthesia and Misophonia?

 #10 – The In-Ear Learning Curve

 I hate these!
 I can't 'feel' my guitar!
-If you are a guitar player, and have never played in front of a wall of amps, you owe it to yourself to try that at least once.
+If you are a guitar player and have never played in front of a wall of amps, you owe it to yourself to try that at least once.
 There's really nothing like it...
 Being engulfed by sound waves can transport you.
-This same/similar feeling is even achieved with one small amp in a small club.
-If the volume of the whole band is loud enough to fill up the room you can also create the 'engulfed by' feeling.
+This same/similar feeling is also achieved with one small amp in a small club.
+If the volume of the whole band is loud enough to fill up the room, you can also create the 'engulfed by' feeling.
 This is a feeling we as musicians get used to, especially playing in a band.
-It makes the idea of playing as a unit, a well oiled machine that moves and breathes together, even more achievable and way more fun.
-This is what we…
+It makes the idea of playing as a unit, a well-oiled machine that moves and breathes together, even more achievable and way more fun.
+This is what we come…

 Read More